clearhaus/payment-api-csharp/GatewayDocumentation.md

 ##### Summary

-Fetches account information about the class apiKey.
+Fetches account information about the associated apiKey.

 ##### Returns